 Status Color Description

 Solid on Green The drive is active.

-Flashing Green The drive is being accessed.

 Off None The drive is not active.

 Network activity LED

 The network activity LED helps you identify the network connectivity and activity.

 Status Color Description On Green The server is connected to a network.
 Blinking Green The network is connected and active.
 Off None The server is disconnected from the network.